 Benefits:

-• Protect your stomach thanks to compounds that line the stomach and protect it from too much acid.
+Protect your stomach with compounds that line it and help it withstand excess acid.

-• Hydrate your digestive system by washing away any debris in your system.
+Hydrate your digestive system by washing away any debris.

 Side Effects:

-• May elevate the stress hormone, cortisol production, due to glycyrrhizin accumulation when consumed over long periods of time.
+May elevate stress hormone cortisol production due to glycyrrhizin accumulation when consumed over long periods.

 The Bottom Line

 Owing to their amazing healthy-boosting properties, these are some of the best teas for digestion.
-They can help soothe symptoms of nausea, constipation, ulcers, and general discomfort.
+These digestive teas can help soothe symptoms of nausea, constipation, ulcers, and general discomfort.
+To go deeper on how specific herbal teas support your gut, see our guide on Yaupon Tea and Improving Gut Health.

 If you want to get our best tasting tea for digestion, check out our organic, naturally caffeinated CatSpring Yaupon tea here.